wincus/pelican-blog/content/curric.md

  * texlive-latex-base texlive-latex-extra
  * texlive-latex-recommended

 Almost 512MB needs to be downloaded from the Internet in order to get them installed.
-Just to generate my Resume in pdf format seemed to much.
+Just to generate my Resume in pdf format seemed like to much.
+I even thought about switching to LibreOffice ...

 The solution
 ------------